I Can't Stand Up for Falling Down

 "I Can't Stand Up for Falling Down" is a song written by Homer Banks and Allen Jones.
 Originally recorded by soul duo Sam & Dave in 1967, the song was famously covered by new wave musician Elvis Costello with his backing band the Attractions in 1980 for their album Get Happy!!.

 Original version

-"I Can't Stand Up for Falling Down" was originally recorded by Sam & Dave in 1967.
-The Sam & Dave version was issued as the B-side to their live cover of Sam Cooke's "Soothe Me".
+"I Can't Stand Up for Falling Down" was originally recorded by Sam & Dave in 1967, issued as the B-side to their live cover of Sam Cooke's "Soothe Me" (STAX 45-218).

 Elvis Costello and the Attractions version

 Elvis Costello and the Attractions covered the song in 1980 for the album Get Happy!!.
 Costello's version was drastically rearranged from the original, turning it from a slow soul ballad into an uptempo Northern soul-style dance track.
 It was one of three singles taken from the album in the UK.
 It was supposed to be released on the 2 Tone Records label in the UK, but even though copies were pressed, contractual difficulties eventually halted its release on that label.
 The single was eventually released on F-Beat Records, which was the charted release.
 The single was backed by "Girls Talk" a song Costello originally gave to pub rock musician Dave Edmunds before releasing his version.

 The Elvis Costello version of the song was a commercial hit in the UK, reaching number four on the charts over a stay of eight weeks.
 The single also reached number 14 in Ireland.
 A US version of the single was released as an EP with King Horse & Secondary Modern included on the second side.